-"This approach does detect cancers that can go missed by standard biopsy," said Dr. Art Rastinehad, assistant professor of urology and radiology and director of Interventional Urologic Oncology at Hofstra University-North Shore LIJ School of Medicine in Hempstead, N.Y.
+"This approach does detect cancers that can go missed by standard biopsy," said Dr. Art Rastinehad, director of Interventional urologic oncology at North Shore-LIJ's Arthur Smith Institute for Urology, in New Hyde Park, NY.

 In particular, the MRI/ultrasound fusion technique can guide physicians to tumors at normally neglected regions of the prostate gland.

 "There are two screens in front of you, and the MRI is capable of pointing out areas that might contain cancer," explained Dr. Scott Eggener, associate professor of surgery and director of translational and outcomes research in the University of Chicago Medical Center's urology section.
 "Using the two screens, you can more intelligently direct your biopsy needles toward those areas."

 The technology is part of an overall approach to first use MRI scans to best determine which men need to undergo prostate biopsy, and then use the MRI/ultrasound fusion to perform the most efficient biopsy possible.

 Right now, doctors typically rely on blood tests to look for elevated levels of prostate-specific antigen, or PSA.
 A man with an elevated PSA is often urged to undergo a biopsy, most often conducted using a needle guided by ultrasound that draws cell samples from the prostate.

 However, these biopsies only sample a small portion of the prostate, leaving the rest of the gland unchecked.
 Such random sampling can easily miss tumors, experts say.